krishnanlab/teaching/2020-spring_compbio/README.md

 There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2020-spring_compbio#project-deadlines) throughout the course that will help you stay on track, enabling you to complete a substantial project.

 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.
-Project profile due **TBD**.
+Project profile due **Wed, Jan 15**.

 2. Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.
-Project topic due **TBD**.
+Project topic due **Fri, Jan 31**.

 3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
-Project pre-proposal due **TBD**.
+Project pre-proposal due **Fri, Feb 07**.

 4. Write full proposal.
-Project proposal due **TBD**.
+Project proposal due **Wed, Feb 19**.
     - Length: 5-pages (incl. figures & ref; sections listed below)
     - Sections:
         - *Background, goals, & significance* (what is the problem you are hoping to address; what is the current approach & its limitations; what will you do & why is it likely to succeed; if successful, what is the broader impact)
         - *Datasets* (what datasets will you use; where are they from; what exactly do they contain; how are they formatted)
         - *Computational methods/approach* (what are the analytical methods; what are the specific software implementations you'll use; include your flowchart here)
-        - *Evaluations* (how will you evaluate the results that you get; think in terms of how to test if a) your approach is working correctly without errors and b) your results make quantitative/biological sense and are meaningful)
+        - *Evaluation plan* (how will you evaluate the results that you get; think in terms of how to test if a) your approach is working correctly without errors and b) your results make quantitative/biological sense and are meaningful)
         - *Potential challenges & alternative approaches* (what are some assumptions you are making that can fail; what are some potential limitations of your dataset or approach that might prevent you from achieving your aforementioned goals; what will you do as alternatives if you hit those limitations)
         - *Specific milestones* (what is the list of specific results/outcomes you will work on getting)

 5. Review proposals.
 Discuss proposal with Arjun.
-Reviews due **TBD**.
+Reviews due **Fri, Feb 28**.

-6. Mid-course project presentations on **TBD**, **TBD**, and **TBD**.
+6. Mid-course project presentations on **Mon, Mar 16**, **Wed, Mar 18**, and **Fri, Mar 20**.
+    - Address peer evaluations, revise aims, scope, and list of final goals & deliverables.
+Meet with Arjun about reviews, revised plan, and progress.
     - In addition to the usual things – background, problem, approach, etc. – I would like you to also present the following:
         - Clear flowchart of approach.
         - Thorough exploration of data (tables & plots to showcase your datasets)
         - Method/software usage & I/O format.
         - Preliminary analysis with simple baselines, samples datasets, and toy examples (discuss with me to determine what this means for your project; doing this over slack is fine).

 7. Continue making substantial progress on proposed milestones.
-Write the first-draft of final report.
-Meet Arjun to discuss all results and get feedback on the draft.
-Mid-course project report due **TBD**.
+Write mid-course project report.
+Mid-course project report due **Fri, Mar 27**.

 8. Complete milestones, finalize results, figures, write-up in conference publication format.
 As part of the report, comment on your overall project experience.
-Final project report due **TBD**.
+Final project report due **Fri, Apr 26**.

-9. Final project presentations will take place on **TBD** 12:45pm – 2:45pm in 351 Natural Sciences Bldg.
+9. Final project presentations will take place on **Thu, Apr 30** 12:45pm – 2:45pm in 351 Natural Sciences Bldg.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2020-spring_compbio/README.md#cmse-410-890-bioinformatics-and-computational-biology) ]